Manecas1221212/romance/chapter_11.md

 Anna's throat tightened.
 "I see you."

 "Do you?"
 He leaned in.
 "Because I lost my sister, Anna.
 She died.
-And you made a list for the funeral and went back to work the next day."
+And you made a list for the funeral and went back to work right after."

 "I was trying to be strong."